RutgersGRID/pixelwall/README.md

 This tells node what port the microcontroller is connected to in order to send our commands.

-The microcontroller should now be setup to receive commands.
+The microcontroller should now be setup to receive commands directly from node.

 ## Developing